Winter/Spring On-Campus Housing for Upper-class Students

 Please e-mail us at reslife@kzoo.edu with questions or for more information regarding availability.
 We will get back to you as soon as possible.

-• Housing Preferences
+• Building Preferences

-• Meal Plan Selection
+• Meal Plan

 • Terms of the Housing Contract